 It’s not often you see people carrying cameras around with them these days – that’s because the technology packed into the smartphones is getting better all the time.

-We’re all used to taking our phones to gigs and festivals – and although those plans are all on hold at the moment, it’s still a great time to upgrade your existing phone as we’re all making more video calls with friends and family during the current lockdown.
+We’re all used to taking our phones to gigs and festivals – and with live music back with a bang, it’s a great time to upgrade your existing phone.

 But with prices varied and lots of different camera set-ups to choose from, there's plenty to take into consideration.
 That's before you've even begun to think about storage, battery life and the quality of the display.
 So where do you start?
 Right here is a very good place, as we round up the best camera phones you can buy today.

 - Heading to a festival?
 You'll need one of the best rugged smartphones

 - The best smart speakers: Our round-up of the very best

 - The best phones for music - and the best phone deals

 - Grab one of the best budget phones for music

 - The best in-ear headphones: Louder's top choice